4dn-dcic/tibanna_ff/docs/tests.rst

 The dev tibanna suffixes are currently specified in ``tasks.py`` as ``pre``.
 (The post-deployment tests run on ``tibanna_pony_pre`` and ``tibanna_zebra_pre``).

-To run the full test including deployment and post-deployment tests,
+To run the full post-deployment tests,

 ::